 You also may be the victim of a hit-and-run accident if a driver swerved suddenly into your lane and forced you off the road —even if the vehicles did not make contact.
+This is common on poorly designed roadways.
 The driver who forced you off the road may be a hit-and-run driver.

 If you have been struck by a hit-and-run driver in St. Louis, you should try to get the license plate and description of the car that collided with you if possible.
 Hit-and-run accidents happen quickly so getting a good description of the make and model of the car and the license plate number is sometimes difficult.